 Dental abscesses will either require a root canal treatment or a dental extraction; dental trauma or sports injuries that effect the nerve chamber of the tooth can also require root canal treatment.

 If the dental cavity is not extensive enough to warrant a dental extraction, a root canal treatment will be recommended.

 Root canal treatment allows the patient to save the tooth that is infected.
 This procedure will be performed by your general dentist, family dentist, or endodontist.
-Prior to the root canal treatment Dr. Bhandaru may prescribed antibiotics to decrease the swelling an infection.
-Do not place heat on the swollen area as it can cause the swelling to worsen allowing the dental infection to spread.
+Prior to the root canal treatment Dr. Bhandaru may prescribe antibiotics to decrease swelling and infection.
+Do not place heat on the swollen area as it can cause the swelling to worsen, allowing the dental infection to spread.

 There are two main reasons why a root canal treatment may be necessary.
 The first is due to decay and occurs when a cavity is ignored and the decay is allowed to go deeper into the tooth.
 The second reason for needing a root canal is if a tooth has cracked or broken to the point of exposing the actual pulp.
 Root canal treatments take about an hour in the office and are done as a way to preserve the actual tooth.

 Not every tooth that has decay automatically needs a root canal treatment and not every broken tooth exposes the pulp.
 Because of this, an examination as well as x-ray will help us determine if this procedure is needed.
 If you have severe pain and are experiencing sensitivity to hot and cold liquids, this could signal the need for a root canal treatment.
 The majority of patients who need a root canal treatment can safely have the procedure performed.